 Step away from the brow stencils!
 In theory they are supposed to be a way to get perfectly shaped eyebrows.
 However, brows are simply not one size fits all.
 More often than not, stencils create a brow that doesn’t work with everyone’s individual face shapes.
 Always go with your own natural shape for a more complementary style.
 Follow the natural arch of your brows.

 Pro Tip: Instead of using a pre-set brow stencil, follow your face’s natural shape.
 Line up the brow pencil with the outer edge of your nostril: that’s where your brows start.
 Corner the pencil out and match it with the outer edge of your iris: that’s your arch.
 Again, corner it out to match with the outer corner of your eye: that’s the end of your brow line.
 Ta-da!
 Your own unique stencil, crafted by the unique shape your face.
 Follow those marks to shape your brows.

 TAKEAWAYS: BROW FILLING 101

 Finally, don’t obsess about whether or not your brows are even.
 Your eyebrows are sisters, not twins.
 Even if they’re just cousins some days, that’s fine!
 That’s just life.

 Too much symmetry can look very fake, but making them too uneven can look seriously wonky.
 Nailing the perfect brow is a lot harder than it looks and can take some serious practice.
 But have patience, and good brows will come.
 I promise!

 If you need help getting your brows to that next level, consider using our brow enhancer, WINK (available here).

-For more brow tips and tricks (like Kylie already mentioned in the question above), download our FREE E-book, the Amalie Brow Bible (here) or click on the image below:
+For more brow tips and tricks, download our FREE E-book, the Amalie Brow Bible (here) or click on the image below:

 What do you think about our brow filling tips?
 Did we miss anything?